necosta/website/docs/tech/scala-cats.md

 ### On main type classes

+- `Semigroup`: Adds `.combine` so we can associate
+- `Monoid`: Adds `.empty` as identity
+- `Functor`: Adds `.map` for transformations
+- `Applicative`: Adds `.pure` to lift values into context
+- `Monad`: Adds `.flatMap` to chain computations
+- `Foldable`: Adds `.fold`
+- `Traverse`: Adds `.traverse`
+- `Async`: Adds ability to perform asynchronous computations
+- `Sync`: Adds ability to perform synchronous computations
+  - Options: `IO.pure`, `IO.delay`, `IO.blocking`

+- `Show`: Adds a type safe `.toString`
+- `Eq`: Adds a type safe equality operation
+- `Clock`: Adds a type safe clock

+- `IO monad`: A monad that ensures lazy computation that produces a result (success or error) and may produce side effects
+- `Resource`: Abstraction that ensures proper acquisition and release of resources

+Other:
-- Spawn: Allows the creation of new fibers and their management (race conditions)
+- `Spawn`: Allows the creation of new `Fibers` and their management (race conditions)
-- Concurrent: Brings `Ref` (for state) and `Deferred` (for promises - waiting for a value that will be provided later)
+- `Concurrent`: Brings `Ref` (for state) and `Deferred` (for promises - waiting for a value that will be provided later)
+  - `IO.defer`: Defers evaluation until execution time
+  - `IO.evalOn`: Runs a computation on a specific execution context
+  - `.background`: Runs a computation in the background, without blocking the main execution
-- Temporal: Brings time-related capabilities, such as delay (`sleep`) and timeouts
+- `Temporal`: Brings time-related capabilities, such as delay (`sleep`) and timeouts
-- Dispatcher: Allows the bridge between "pure" and "impure" code (normally Java library)
+- `Dispatcher`: Allows the bridge between "pure" and "impure" code (normally Java library)
+- `Supervisor`: Management of child fibers
+- `Semaphore`: Limits access to shared resources

 ## On error handling